 Capacitating student aspirations in classrooms and communities of a high-poverty region

-This research identifies resources for student aspiration in a high poverty area, and strategies for capacitating them.
+This research identified resources for student aspiration in a high poverty area, and strategies for capacitating them.
 It expands understanding of how students’ aspirations take form and where to look for them in their cultural and educational lives.
-This is investigated in three data sites: ethnographies with students’ families; futures scenario work in classrooms; and dialogue across school, family and community members.
+This was investigated in three data sites: ethnographies with students’ families; futures scenario work in classrooms; and dialogue across school, family and community members.
 The research is significant in addressing current 21st century challenges for the difficult equity problems of school completion, higher education access, and richer life pathways for traditionally disadvantaged groups.
 In so doing, it expands the conceptual and methodological tools for aspirations policy and research.

 PI and Co-Is - International Collaborators

 Lew Zipin – Victoria University, Australia

 Marie Brennan – Victoria University, Australia

 Trevor Gale – University of Glasgow, School of Education